-- Securitized debt up to 20% of the net assets in other debt and money market instruments - Investment in Equity Derivatives shall be upto 50% of equity assets of the scheme for non-hedging purpose.
-(Consolidated Std.
+- Securitized debt up to 50% of debt portfolio of the Scheme - Investment in Equity Derivatives shall be up to 50% of equity assets of the scheme for non-hedging purpose (Consolidated Std.
 Obs.
-20) - Investment in Fixed Income Derivatives shall be upto 10% of Fixed Income assets of the scheme for non-hedging purpose (Consolidated Std.
+20) - Investment in Fixed Income Derivatives shall be up to 10% of Fixed Income assets of the scheme for non-hedging purpose (Consolidated Std.
 Obs.
-20) - Investment in ADR / GDR / Foreign Securities / Overseas ETFs shall be upto 20% of total assets in accordance with the guidelines stipulated by SEBI and RBI from time to time.
+20) - Investment in ADR / GDR / Foreign Securities / Overseas ETFs shall be up to 25% of total assets in accordance with the guidelines stipulated by SEBI and RBI from time to time.
 (Consolidated Std.
 Obs.
 15)

 Investment in Foreign Securities / Overseas ETFs would be as per SEBI Master Circular for Mutual Funds dated June 27, 2024, as may be amended from time to time.
 The Scheme may invest up to US \$ 100 million in foreign securities.
 As per SEBI Master Circular for Mutual Funds dated June 27, 2024, Mutual Funds can make overseas investments subject to a maximum of US \$ 1 billion per Mutual Fund within the overall industry limit of US \$ 7 billion.
 The overall ceiling for investment in overseas ETFs that invest in securities is US\$ 1 billion subject to a maximum of US\$ 300 million per mutual fund (Consolidated Std.
 Obs.
 16).
-The Scheme may invest up to US \$ 30 million in Overseas ETFs.
+The Scheme may invest up to US \$ 50 million in Overseas ETFs.